 The AV (Audio-Visual Group

 An AV is a series of related images and/or video, possibly telling a story, set to music and/or commentary

-The Tonbridge AV Group, led this season by Ann Paine, is very active, with over twenty people regularly attending of whom about eight produce AVs.
-We meet at 7:45 in rooms D4 and D5 at the Weald of Kent Grammar School on the second Monday of each month from September to April.
+The Tonbridge AV Group meets at 7:45 in rooms D4 and D5 at the Weald of Kent Grammar School on the second Monday of each month from September to April.
 Because of the pandemic, our meetings will be held using Zoom until September.
 In our meetings, we view members' AVs - and if you wish to receive any advice there is always someone happy to help.
 We provide frequent tutorials on how to use software and equipment.
 Admission is £2 and includes refreshments.

 There is a variety of software which can be used to create a digital AV, all of which is fairly intuitive and inexpensive.
 See the link below.
 Whichever software you use, and whether you create your AV on a PC or Mac, the laptop we'll be using will be able to play it.

 You really don’t need to be a computer expert to produce AVs.
 Indeed, some software have a “Wizard” tool which enables a remarkably professional looking AV to be produced in a few minutes.
 AV software is far easier to use than image-editing software like Photoshop.

 AVs can be converted to so-called “movie” formats (e.g. the universal .mp4) which can be played on any reasonably modern “Smart” TV via a memory stick inserted into the television's USB port.
 AVs can also be played on iPads and some mobile phones and uploaded to Facebook, YouTube or Vimeo.
 AVs created on a PC can also be converted to executables which have the advantage of being quite small but, unfortunately, can only be played on PCs and not on Macs or TVs.